adam-ard/organic-markdown/lit/codeblock_parse.o.md

 ```

-Here is the code where we parse the resulting python structure.
-I have no idea why I added a `@<br@>` ref that gets
+Here is the code where we parse the resulting python structure:
-converted to `\n`.
-I guess I'll leave it there to see if I ever need it.
-If not, I'll delete it.

 ```python {name=codeblock__parse}